marcbadger/CarND-Advanced-Lane-Lines/README.md

 ![alt text][missingLaneParts]

-In cases where the number of detected pixels was below a certain threshold, I supplemented the yellow and white detections with an additional range (5, 34, 113) to (120, 255, 255) (code lines XXX-XXX in video_gen.py).
+In cases where the number of detected pixels was below a certain threshold, I supplemented the yellow and white detections with an additional range (5, 34, 113) to (120, 255, 255) (code lines 109-112, 134-136 in video_gen.py).
 Doing so helped it find the additional part of the lane line at the cost of some noise in the bottom right.

 ![alt text][foundLaneParts]

 I found gradient thresholds using the approach in the project description.
 On perspective transformed images, I found Sobel x direction and Sobel gradient magnitude thresholds were particularly effective, while Sobel y direction and, surprisingly, Sobel gradient direction were not effective.
 Perhaps the Sobel gradient direction could have been improved by first applying [non-max supression](https://en.wikipedia.org/wiki/Canny_edge_detector#Non-maximum_suppression).

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines XXX through XXX in `video_gen.py`).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 98-138 and 228-272 in `video_gen.py`).
 I tested out all possible combinations of `and` and `or` between the three input thresholds (`gradx`, `gradmag`, and `color`) and found that ((gradx & gradmag) | color) worked best.
 Here's an example of my output for this step (note that the actual image returned is binary, color is just for visualization here):

 ![alt text][warpedPreprocessed]